matteobonanomi/dsnd-capstone/README.md

 This repo provides a sample code that analyses market data from [Nord Pool Electricity Market](https://www.nordpoolgroup.com/) and develop a Machine Learning model for price forecasting.

-The aim of the work is to understand the feasibility of Long Short term Memory Neural Networks for Time Series Forecasting.
+The aim of the work is to understand the feasibility of Long Short Term Memory Neural Networks for Time Series Forecasting when dealing with electricity market analysis.
 This is a state-of-the-art algorithm, compared to classic ARIMA approach, that may lead to important benefits in terms of forecast performance.

 ## Getting Started